RektifyAI/attack-playbook/README.md

 - Metaverse tokens

 Running DeFi dichotomy from Rektify AI:
-> All DeFi tokens are cryptocurrencies, but not all cryptocurrencies are DeFi tokens.
+> "All DeFi tokens are cryptocurrencies, but not all cryptocurrencies are DeFi tokens."

 Defintions:
 1. What is Bitcoin?